cyberark/conjur/apidocs/src/secrets.md

 Supposing the secret's value is "don't tell":

 + Parameters
+  + account: cyberark (string) - organization name
+  + kind: variable (string) - kind of resource (usually "variable")
+  + identifier: db-password (string) - id of the resource as defined in the policy
-    + version: 1 (integer) - Specify a version if you want to retrieve a previous secret value that has been replaced.
+  + version: 1 (integer) - the version you want to retrieve (Conjur keeps the last 20 versions of a secret)

 + Response 200 (application/json)